BarRaiders/barraiders.github.io/README.md

 1. `git clone` your fork (using the Green "Code" button) to create a local copy of the site.
 2. Open the command prompt (Windows), navigate to the location you cloned the project to.
-3. Run command `pip install mkdocs-material mkdocs-glightbox mkdocs-video`.
-If you receive an error that Pip is not recognized, close and re-open the command prompt and try again
+3. Run command `pip3 install --upgrade -r requirements.txt`.
+If you receive an error that Pip3 is not recognized,  close and re-open the command prompt and try again
 4. Start a local development server by running the command `mkdocs serve`.
 By default, this will build and run the website at `http://localhost:8000/` on your machine.

 ### Auto-Reload (Local Install Only)